 Participation in DNA Relatives

-If you choose to participate in DNA Relatives, all of your matches will be able to view the following information about you:
+If you choose to opt in and participate in DNA Relatives, all of your matches will be able to view the following information about you:

 - Your profile sex (Male/Female)